SirWellington/alchemy/README.md

 assertThrows(() -> database.save(user));
 ```

-We aim to provide you with libraries as **dependable** as the floor beneath your feet, that you implicitly trust to not collapse.
+We aim to provide you with libraries as **dependable** as the floor beneath your feet that you implicitly trust to not collapse.
 This means that our code is thoroughly tested early and often.

 # Wind